commercemesh/site/docs/discovery/overview.md

 ### 1. Prerequisites

 - Python 3.10+
-- PostgreSQL
+- PostgreSQL 14+ (with pgvector extension for PGVector backend)
 - Redis
+- OpenAI API key (for embeddings)
-- Pinecone account
+- Optional: Pinecone account (if using Pinecone backend)

 ### 2. Installation